OctopusSolutionsEngineering/OctopusCopilot/README.md

 Octonaughts can see the `Octopus Copilot OpenAI` secure note in the password manager for the Open AI key and endpoint.

+## Style and Linting

+Consider using the [Black](github.com/psf/black) code formatter to ensure consistent code style.

 # Testing

 The testing is broken down into 3 categories: